SilverIkito/SilverIkito/README.md

 ## 🚀 About Me
 Gameplay programmer Junior.
-Mastery of Unity (C#) and Unreal Engine (C++ / Blueprint), I am looking for a first position to implement gameplay mechanics, debug and optimize as a team in a production environment.
+Mastery of Unity (C#) and Unreal Engine (C++ / Blueprint), passionate about GPE, AI behavior, save and optimized code.

 ## 🛠 Skills